htmfilho/htmfilho.github.io/_posts/2021/2021-01-21-azure-function-golang-2.md

 }
 {% endhighlight %}

-Notice that all we did so far was setting up configuration files without touching a single line of Go code that we already have writen in [part 1](/2021/01/azure-function-golang.html).
+Notice that all we did so far was setting up configuration files without touching a single line of Go code that we already have written in [part 1](/2021/01/azure-function-golang.html).
 To see the complete setup, take a look at [Buyersmaket repository](https://github.com/htmfilho/buyersmarket).

 Now, we are ready to test the `offer` Function locally.
 Let's run it using Azure Functions Core Tools: